Strange Days (Doors song)

 "Strange Days" is a song by the Doors, released in 1967 as the opening track on the album of the same name.

-Along with other album tracks, it was composed long before the date it was recorded; a live performance recorded in May 1966 was captured on the 2016 album London Fog 1966.
+Along with other album tracks, it was composed long before the date it was recorded; a live performance from May 1966 was released on the 2016 album London Fog 1966.
 The track is also recognised as one of the earliest showcases for the use of the Moog synthesizer.